JavaFXpert/roblox-gpt3-game/README.md

 # roblox-gpt3-game
 ## Description
-Create a simple Roblox game that demonstrate some capabiliies of GPT (GPT-3 now, and GPT-4 when available).
+Create a simple Roblox game that demonstrate some capabiliies of GPT (GPT-3 now, and GPT-4 when it is available).

 ## Requirements
 Game consists of